-- 11.1 Dos have been delegated principal responsibility for identifying possible accommodations and determining whether an accommodation will be provided.
-When necessary, the DO may delegate their authority to a different supervisor, manager, or office/division chief. - 11.2 The DO may be different depending on whether the request is initiated by an employee or applicant, or the type of accommodation being requested.
-Dos will be as follows: - 11.2.1 The Bureau's Human Resources Officer (HRO) is responsible for the recruitment and selection process, if the request for accommodation is from an applicant. - 11.2.1.1 Contact information for the HRO is: Bureau of Engraving and Printing Attention: Human Resources Officer 14th and C Sts., SW Washington, DC 20228
+- 11.1 DOs have been delegated principal responsibility for identifying possible accommodations and determining whether an accommodation will be provided. - 11.2 The DO may be different depending on whether the request is initiated by an employee or applicant, or the type of accommodation being requested.
+DOs will be as follows: - 11.2.1 The Bureau's Human Resources Officer (HRO) is responsible for the recruitment and/selection process, if the request for accommodation is from an applicant; - 11.2.1.1 The contact information for the HRO is: Mailing address: Bureau of Engraving and Printing

-Telephone: (202) 874-3573
+Attention: Human Resources Officer 14th and C St., SW Washington, DC 20228 Telephone: (202) 874-3573

-Email: BEPHR@bep.gov
+E-mail: BEPHR@bep.gov

-- 11.2.2The Bureau's DPM, if the accommodation requested is for adaptive equipment, a reader or sign language interpreter, removal of an architectural barrier, accessible parking, or materials in alternative format. - 11.2.2.1 The contact information for the DPM at the Washington, DC Facility (DCF) and Western Currency Facility (WCF) is: DCF: (202) 874-3460 WCF: (817) 847-3950 Email for both facilities: OEODM@bep.gov - 11.2.3The Office Chief or their designee of the employee where the accommodation requested involves personnel actions. - 11.2.4The manager or supervisor of the employee if the accommodation requested is within the scope of their authority, such as granting an alternate work schedule, purchasing an ergonomic chair, or granting extended breaks.
+- 11.2.2 The Bureau's DPM if the accommodation requested is for adaptive equipment, a reader or sign language interpreter, removal of an architectural barrier, accessible parking, or materials in alternative format. - 11.2.2.1 The contact information for the DPM at the Washington, DC Facility (DCF) and Western Currency Facility (WCF) is

+DCF - (202)874-3460

+WCF - (817)847-3950

+Email for both facilities OEODM@bep.gov.

-- 11.2.5The Associate Director of the employee or applicant making the request when the appropriate Dos are unavailable. - 11.3 The timeframes discussed in section 17.0 may not be suspended or extended because of the unavailability of the DO.
+- 11.2.3 The Office Chief or their designee of the employee where the accommodation requested involves personnel actions; or - 11.2.4 The Manager or supervisor of the employee if the accommodation requested is within the scope of their authority, such as granting an alternate work schedule, purchasing an ergonomic chair, or granting extended breaks. - 11.2.5 The Associate Director of the employee or applicant making the request when the appropriate DOs are unavailable. - 11.3 The timeframes discussed in Section 17.0 may not be suspended or extended because of the unavailability of the DO.